 The legal basis for the processing of personal data using cookies is Art.
-6 para.
-1 lit. f DS-GVO.
+6 (1) lit. f GDPR.

 We need cookies for the following applications:

-The user data collected by technically necessary cookies are not used to create user profiles.
+The user data collected through technically necessary cookies are not used to create user profiles.

-In these purposes, our legitimate interest lies in the processing of personal data in accordance with Art.
-6 para.
-1 lit. f DS-GVO.
+These purposes also constitute our legitimate interest in processing the personal data pursuant to Art.
+6 (1) lit. f GDPR.

-4.4 Duration of storage, objection and removal options
+4.4 Duration of storage, possibility of objection and removal

 5.1 Description and scope of data processing

-Contact can be established via the e-mail addresses provided.
-In this case, the personal data of the user transmitted with the e-mail will be stored.
+Contact can be made via the email addresses provided.
+In this case, the user's personal data transmitted with the email will be stored.

-In this context, it does not pursue the passing on of data to third parties.
-The data will be used exclusively for the processing of the conversation.
+In this context, no data is passed on to third parties.
+The data is used exclusively for processing the conversation.

 5.2 Legal basis for data processing

-The legal basis for processing the data transmitted in the course of sending an e-mail is Art.
-6 para.
-1 lit. f DS-GVO.
+The legal basis for the processing of data transmitted in the course of sending an email is Art.
+6 (1) lit. f GDPR.

-The processing of personal data serves solely to process the establishment of contact.
-This also includes the necessary justified interest in the processing of the data.
+The processing of personal data is solely for the purpose of processing the contact.
+This also constitutes the necessary legitimate interest in the processing of the data.

 5.4 Duration of storage

-The data will be deleted as soon as they are no longer necessary to achieve the purpose for which they were collected.
-For the personal data sent by e-mail, this is the case when the respective conversation with the user has ended.
-The conversation ends when the circumstances indicate that the matter in question has been conclusively clarified.
+The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+For personal data sent by email, this is the case when the respective conversation with the user has ended.
+The conversation is ended when it is clear from the circumstances that the matter in question has been conclusively clarified.

 The additional personal data collected during the sending process will be deleted after a period of seven days at the latest.